mozaik-association/mozaik/docs/8Surveys.md

 <figcaption>Example of questions for the survey</figcaption>
 </figure>

-## Recognition of partner
+## Partner recognition

-When a person participates to a petition, the system will try to detect (based on several criteria) whether this person can be linked to an existing partner in the Odoo database.
+When a person fills in a survey, the system will try to detect (based on several criteria) whether this person can be linked to an existing partner in the Odoo database.
 If this is not the case, a new partner will automatically be created.

 Thanks to this feature, you can expand your organization's list of contacts and then recontact them for future petitions, events, surveys...

 ## The access limitations

-Thanks to the "security" tab, it is possible to limit the visibility and access of each survey to certain people depending on the selected instance.
+In the "security" tab, you can decide to limit the visibility of a specific survey to the users linked to an internal instance (and its parent instances).

 !!! example

-    I want that only people from the Antwerp instance can access the survey.
+    I only want people from a certain instance (and its parent instances) to access the survey.

 <figure markdown>
 ![screenshot 50](img/screen50.png)